Thundermaker300/Scp914Teleportation/README.md

 | TeleportSCPMessage    | string                                  | {Name} has just teleported out of SCP-914, and has spawned in {Room}!
 They are a {Class}. | The message to show SCPs if one or more players teleported using SCP-914 and the AlertSCPs config is set to true.                                                                         |

 ## TeleportEffects - Valid Strings
+- `AddAHP:Amount` - Gives the player the specified amount of artificial health (AHP)
+  - Note that this is add, **NOT** set.
+If player's are teleported back to SCP-914, the effect can be stacked.
+  - This effect ignores SCP-096 (the rest of the SCPs can use it).
+I've discovered that this effect breaks SCP-096's hume shield.
+- `Broadcast:Type:Duration:Message` - Displays a broadcast for Duration (in seconds) with the specified message.
+  - Valid parameters for `Type`:
+    - `0` - Will show a broadcast to the person teleporting
+    - `1` - Will show a broadcast to everyone in the server
+    - `2` - Will show a broadcast to all SCPs.
+    - `3` - Will show a broadcast to all users with the AdminChat RA permission.
+  - Valid text replacements in `Message`:
+    - `{Name}` will turn into the teleported player's name.
+    - `{Class}` will turn into the teleported player's class (and color it).
+    - `{Room}` will turn into the name of the room the player teleported into.
+- `ApplyEffect:EffectType:Duration` - Applies the EffectType effect for the Duration (in seconds).
 - `Damage:N` - Deals N damage to the user upon teleporting.
 Does no damage to godded users.
-- `ApplyEffect:EffectType:Duration` - Applies the EffectType effect for the Duration (in seconds).
+- `DropItems:N` - Drops the amount of items specified from the player's inventory (chooses items randomly).
+Set N to `*` to drop all items in their inventory.
+- `God:N` - Puts the player on god mode (can't take damage/die) for N seconds.
-- `Stamina:N` - Sets stamina amount to N. Must be between 0-100 (100 being full stamina and 0 being no stamina).
-Stamina can only go down, not up, with this effect.
+- `Stamina:N` - Sets player's stamina amount to N. Must be between 0-100 (100 being full stamina and 0 being no stamina).
+  - Stamina can only go down, not up, with this effect.
+  - This effect ignores SCPs
 (More soon!)

 ## AffectedTeams - Valid Teams